Aryansrivastava21-ctrl/history-chapter-2/README.md

 to the Neolithic man for his paintings.
 There<br> are several such sites but more famous among them are Kupgallu, Piklihal and Tekkalkota.
-Three<br> types of paintings have been reported from here—paintings in white,<br> paintings in red ochre over a white background and paintings in red ochre.
+Three<br> types of paintings have been reported from here paintings in white,<br> paintings in red ochre over a white background and paintings in red ochre.
 These</h6>
 <br>
 <img  align="" height="300" width="500" src="https://pwonlyias.com/wp-content/uploads/2023/12/8-3.webp">